cocos/cocos-docs/en/guide/unity/index.md

-# Cocos Creator Quick Quide for Unity Developers
+# Cocos Creator Quick Guide for Unity Developers

 In recent years, due to the rise of H5 games, more and more developers need a single write, multi-platform release of the mobile lightweight engine, and Cocos Creator is precisely designed for this purpose.